Invasion

 In geopolitics, an invasion typically refers to a military offensive in which a polity sends combatants, usually in large numbers, to forcefully enter the territory of another polity, with either side possibly being supported by one or more allies.
 While strategic goals for an invasion can be numerous and complex in nature, the foremost tactical objective normally involves militarily occupying part or all of the invaded polity's territory.
 Today, if a polity conducts an invasion without having been attacked by their opponent beforehand, it is widely considered to constitute an international crime and condemned as an act of aggression.

 Historically, invasions have variously been associated with conquest and annexation, self-defence (if the invader was attacked first), liberation of the invaded polity's people (or of territory that had been occupied by it), or the establishment or re-establishment of control or authority over a territory.
 Other common motives include forcing the partition of a polity, toppling or altering the established government of a polity or gaining concessions from said government, or intervening to support a belligerent in a polity's civil war.

 An invasion can be the cause of a war, be a part of a larger strategy to end a war, or it can constitute an entire war in itself.
 Due to the large scale of the military operations associated with invasions, they are usually strategic in planning and execution.

 History

 Archaeological evidence indicates that invasions have been frequent occurrences since prehistory.
 In antiquity, before radio communications and fast transportation, the only way for a military to ensure adequate reinforcements was to move armies as one massive force.
 This, by its very nature, led to the strategy of invasion.
 With invasion came cultural exchanges in government, religion, philosophy, and technology that shaped the development of much of the ancient world.

-Before the days of package tours and cut-price airlines, military invasions functioned as a standard major form of proto-tourism – bringing large numbers of foreign visitors into new environments, with the consequential social, cultural and economic impacts on indigenous populations and on the invaders.